 Because the crops died due to a lack of rain and bad farming practices, millions of acres of topsoil were blown away during dust storms.
 Large dark clouds of dirt were visible across the Great Plains during the timeline of the Dust Bowl.
 In 1932, 14 dust storms were recorded on the Great Plains.
 There were 38 storms in 1933.

 More than one million acres of land were affected during the Dust Bowl of the 1930s.
 Thousands of farmers lost their property as well as their livelihoods.
 Many of the down-on-their-luck farmers migrated to the country's urban centers looking for work and a fresh start.
 In some cases, three and four generations of family members moved across the country together, looking for food, shelter, and work.
 But with 25 percent unemployment at some points during the Great Depression, the chances of finding work were slim.

 During the Dust Bowl, some 200,000 migrants moved to California, most destitute and jobless.
 The former farmers and their families' presence simply added to cities' unemployment problems.
 Because the influx of farmers stressed relief programs, strife was created in many areas where migrants had set up shantytowns called "Hoovervilles."

 Hobos During the Dust Bowl

 An estimated 2 million people became hobos during the Dust Bowl.
-The life of a hobo was not an easy one though.
-In one year during the Great Depression, it’s estimated that 6,500 people were killed trying to hop on moving freight trains.
-Many died as the result of accidents, though some were killed by guards hired by railways to keep hobos off the trains.
+The life of a hobo was not an easy one, though.
+In one year during the Great Depression, it's estimated that 6,500 people were killed trying to hop on moving freight trains.
+Many died as a result of accidents, though some were killed by guards hired by railways to keep hobos off the trains.